fiona20072007/Learn-note/React-Redux/200728-Navigation From Scratch.md

 ![my-img](img/200728-4.png)

-We want to show the accordion whenever window location path name is equal to forward slash.
+We want to show the accordion whenever window location path name is equal to forward slash..